-Those who are to be successful tend to focus their business in one thing supremely, not many things indifferently.
+Those who are to be successful tend to focus their life or business in one thing supremely, not many things indifferently.
 The great difference between those who succeed and those who fail

 "If we look for nothing in particular, we find just that and no more."